lostallmymoney/Razer_Mouse_Linux/README.md

 		To test any <command> run it in the command cited above.

-		"configEnd" Marks the end of <configName>.
+		"configEnd" Marks the end of a config.

 		For a mouseclick run xdotool click <command>) (Can put numbers from 1 to 9 and options such as *--window etc).